 You'll first need to get the live chat function set up on your site.
 Luckily there are lots of third party services to choose from, which require you to just put a snippet of code in the pages that you want the live chat to appear on.
-If you have a big site you don't need to put it everywhere; focus on landing pages or key conversion pages.
+If you have a big site but not many staff then you don't need to put it everywhere; focus on landing pages or key conversion pages.

 The company will then need someone to staff the live chat.
 If you are a small startup this could be your job but at a company with a customer service team, it should be them.
 It's best if it is someone who knows the product well and is used to answering customer queries so they can promptly respond without having to constantly find out what they should say!